 The course will analyze the criminal procedure rules of the Great and the Small Europe.
-In the first part of the course, the attention will be focused on the protection of fundamental rights in the European Convention on Human Rights and on the Court of Strasbourg case-law.
-In the second part of the attension will be focused on the criminal procedure discipline within the European Union.
+The attention will be focused on the fair trial and the protection of fundamental rights, in one hand, in the European Convention on Human Rights and on the Court of Strasbourg case-law, in the other, by the European Union.

 The protection of fundamental rights in the European Convention on Human Rights.